moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

 ## Schmackoswap

 - IPNFTs can be traded on the open market.
 - `Schmackoswap` is an optional contract that allows selling off IPNFTs at a fixed ask price.
-It works with any ERC1155 token with a supply of 1.
 - The IPFNT owner can `list` an IPNFT at an `askPrice` denoted by an ERC20 `paymentToken`.
 - A `listing` can optionally have a `beneficiary` address that can be different from the listing creator.
 - Any buyer who'd like to fulfill the ask must be added to a whitelist, managed by the listing creator.